Hue-Jhan/Encrypted-Trojan-Undetected/README.md

-Outdated repo, check out my other repos such as [this one](https://github.com/Hue-Jhan/Trojan-through-Process-Hollowing)
+Outdated repo, check out my other repos such as [this one](https://github.com/Hue-Jhan/Local-Process-injection-Trojan)

-# Encrypted Trojans (Undetected)
+# Encrypted Trojans
 Simple proof of concept of an encrypted self-injection malware that creates a shell on a victim's pc, using Xor and Base64 encryption, undetected by Windows defender.

 # 💻 Code (Encryption)